 The brain is the most complex organ in our bodies.
 Modeling of the Brain is Silicon is still very different than true thinking machines though.
-The brain is an organ that serves as the center of the nervous system and is located close to the sensory organs for senses such as vision, smell and hearing.
-Science has been able to mimic neurons (information processing units), Dendrites (information collectors), and Axons (signal propagator) to form multi-layered neural networks.
-The main difference is that biological computational models are still superior in most ways to silicon based models.
-In addition, worker productivity will be greatly enhanced by the ability to better harness AI through new brain / computer interfaces such as Neural Lace.
+The brain is an organ that serves as the center of the nervous system and is located close to the sensory organs for senses such as vision, smell, and hearing.
+Science has been able to mimic neurons (information processing units), Dendrites (information collectors), and Axons (signal propagators) to form multi-layered neural networks.
+The main difference is that biological computational model are still superior in most ways to silicon-based models.
+In addition, worker productivity will be significantly enhanced by the ability to better harness AI through new brain/computer interfaces such as Neural Lace.

-In theory, if you collected all the thought patterns and experiences of a human throughout his or her life and were able to train an AI with all the circumstantial and behavioral response data, then it would be possible reproduce the mannerisms and speak patterns nearly perfectly.
-While this process could fool many people as to its origin, it merely replicates human behavior, but does not represent human thought, yet.
+In theory, if you collected all the thought patterns and experiences of a human throughout his or her life and were able to train an AI with all the circumstantial and behavioral response data, then it would be possible to reproduce the mannerisms and speech patterns nearly perfectly.
+While this process could fool many people as to its origin, it merely replicates human behavior but does not represent human thought yet.

 AI’s Pervasive Economic Impact

-If your company is seeking to better understand and embrace AI technology, please contact HBSC Strategic Services.
+If your company is seeking to better understand and embrace AI technology, please get in touch with us.
 We help clients select and implement cutting-edge AI technologies to achieve competitive advantage.
 For more information, please visit us at www.hbsconsulting.com or call 1-800- 970-7995.